tmeissner/formal_hw_verification/README.md

 Some examples in the [verific branch](https://github.com/tmeissner/formal_hw_verification/tree/verific) use the commercial VHDL/SystemVerilog frontend plugin by Verific which isn't free SW and not included in the free Yosys version.
 See on the [Symbiotic EDA website](https://www.symbioticeda.com) for more information.

+You can use the `hdlc/formal:all` docker image provided by the [hdl containers project](https://hdl.github.io/containers/) (recommended).
+Or you build a docker image on your own machine using my [Dockerfiles for SymbiYosys & GHDL](https://github.com/tmeissner/Dockerfiles).
+With both you have the latest tool versions available.

 ### alu
 A simple ALU design in VHDL.
 The formal checks contain various simple properties used by assert & cover directives which are proved with the SymbiYosys tool.